 ‘FatCow was born in 1998 and the rest is history’ – That’s the first thing you’ll see on FatCow’s About Us page.
 1998 is 20 years ago now!
 So has 20 years of hosting experience translated into true quality?
 Like many other brands, FatCow was acquired by EIG(Endurance International Group) back in 2004.
 So has that acquisition changed them for the better, or for the worse?
 How much does that 20 years of experience count for?
 Let’s find out in this, our FatCow review.

 Services Offered By FatCow

 FatCow offers a fairly modest selection of packages.
-Just the two, in fact.
+Just three, in fact.

 Dedicated Server Hosting

 Shared Web Hosting

 Three offerings, pretty decent and hopefully all very much cared about.
 For the purposes of this review, we will be taking a look at just the Shared Web Hosting offerings.